 there's some benefits in moderate drinking of any alcoholic beverages,

 research suggests wine reduces cardiovascular disease better than

 Dr. Alun Evans, of Queens University in Belfast, notes that Frenchmen have 1/3 fewer heart attacks than Irishmen and yet they drink the same amount of alcohol.
 The main difference seems to be that the Frenchmen drink mainly red wine, the Irish drink more hard liquor.

 It's true that red wine acts as an anticoagulant.
 Thus French health authorities suggest that wine consumed along with fatty meals counteracts the fat hazard.

 Fatty foods tend to make the blood more sluggish so it's more likely to clot and plug arteries.
 Wine may thwart that process.

 But, again, the scientists caution the wine drinking should be regular and "moderate" - no more than two to three four-ounce glass of wine a day.

 You don't get the same health benefits from drinking beer or liquor, it does seem that wine for heart disease is the best protection.
-Flavonols and bioflavonoids found in grapes and grape skins have numerous heart-healthy effects.
+Flavonols and bioflavonoids, like reseveratrol, found in grapes and grape skins have numerous heart-healthy effects.

 For instance, they increase nitric oxide production in artery cells, which help blood vessels to dilate and block production of other chemicals that can lead to build-up of plaque on artery walls.